SpenceKonde/DxCore/megaavr/libraries/Logic/README.md

 in::input_pullup;     // Connect input to CCL IN0, IN1, IN2 for input 0, 1, 2, set input, pullup on
 in::input;            // Connect input to CCL IN0, IN1, IN2 for input 0, 1, 2, set input, pullup off
 in::input_no_pullup;  // Connect input to CCL IN0, IN1, IN2 for input 0, 1, 2, set input, pullup off
-in::ac;               // Connect input to the output of the internal analog comparator (input 0,1,2 from AC0,1,2) in::zcd;              // Connect input to the output of the zero crossing detector (input 0,1,2 from ZCD0,1,2) - Dx-series only in::uart;             // Connect input to UART TX.
-Input 0 connects to UART0 TX, input 1 to UART1 TX, and input 2 to UART2 TX in::spi;              // Connect input to SPI.
+in::ac;               // Connect input to the output of the internal analog comparator (input 0, 1, 2 from AC0, 1, 2)
+in::zcd;              // Connect input to the output of the zero crossing detector (input 0, 1, 2 come from ZCD0, 1, or 2) - Dx-series only
+in::uart;             // Connect input to UART TX.
+Input 0 connects to UART0 TX, input 1 to UART1 TX, and input 2 to UART2 TX
+in::spi;              // Connect input to SPI.
 Input 0 and 1 connects to MOSI, and input 2 connects to SCK in::tca0;             // Connect input to TCA0.
 Input 0 connects to WO0, input 1 to WO1 and input2 to WO2 (preferred)
 in::tca;              // Connect input to TCA0.
 Input 0 connects to WO0, input 1 to WO1 and input2 to WO2
 in::tca1;             // Connect input to TCA1.
-Input 0 connects to WO0, input 1 to WO1 and input2 to WO2 - DA/DB-series only
+Input 0 connects to WO0, input 1 to WO1 and input2 to WO2 - parts with TCA1 only
 in::tcb;              // Connect input to TCB.
 Input 0 connects to TCB0 W0, input 1 to TCB1 WO, and input 2 to TCB2 WO.
-in::tcd;              // Connect input to TCD0.
-Input 0 connects to WOA, input 1 to WOB and input2 to WOC - Dx-series only
+It is not possible to use other in::tcd;              // Connect input to TCD0.
+Input 0 connects to WOA, input 1 to WOB and input2 to WOC (on tinyAVR 1-series, input2 goes to WOA too)
 ```

 Note: